unexpected-lion/ourglass/README.md

 This is a purposely empty function, in order to overwite the function inherited from `Player`.
 We don't want the text to have collision events.

 #### DisplayName#draw(ctx):
 This function renders this class instance as canvas text, using `this.displayName`, and 30px monospace.
+It uses `ctx.fillText()` to actually render.

 ### OtherPlayer
 Defined as taking arguments: